SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 }
 ```

+You can use the code so far as a starting point to modify the `AnswerAsync` method in `ChatbotThread.cs`.
 Now if the content our rag found is not enough to support the user question web searches will be used to supplement the set.
 We don't need to use bing search, we can use this loop to probe better our rag.

-This is a combinantion of **reasoning** and **query rewriting**.
+We can use a combination of **reasoning** and **query rewriting** to rephrase the user question to probe in different ways the `Qdrant` vector store too.
 Be careful that we still need to ensure we do not perrfom infinite loops.

 This is an example asking questions that are using the planner: